nl8590687/ASRT_SpeechRecognition/README_EN.md

 ## Introduction

-This project uses Keras, TensorFlow based on deep convolutional neural network and long-short memory neural network, attention mechanism and CTC to implement.
+This project uses tensorFlow.keras based on deep convolutional neural network and long-short memory neural network, attention mechanism and CTC to implement.

 * **Steps**